anjulameegalla/LNT/the-3n+1-problem.md

 <img src="res/collatz-spiral.png" height=360px>

 The mystery of the conjecture lies in its deceptive simplicity and the fact that despite extensive computational verification, no general proof exists.
 The only known cycle is the trivial one (1→4→2→1), and if another cycle were to be discovered, it would disprove the conjecture.
-Mathematician Paul Erdős famously stated that “Mathematics is not yet ready for such problems,” highlighting the difficulty in proving it.
+Mathematician [Paul Erdős](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s) famously stated that “**Mathematics is not yet ready for such problems**”, highlighting the difficulty in proving it.

 <br>